 This is one of the questions we get the most at Charlie: when do you need to hire someone specifically to take care of HR?
-In this blog post, we've set out everything you need to know about small businesses and the different levels of HR support they require – when you can get by, when you should outsource, and when you need a full-time hire.
+In this blog post, we've set out everything you need to know about the different levels of HR support for small businesses they require – when you can get by, when you should outsource, and when you need a full-time hire.

 Hiring an HR manager is an important step in any company's journey.
 But it’s actually a bit misleading to characterise this as a “step” at all.
 Most businesses can – and should – ease their way into having formal HR structures as the organisation grows.

 A lot of the time, the best option for a small business or startup isn't actually to hire someone to do the role full-time.
 Some companies will outsource their HR department to an HR consultancy.
 Many smaller startups find that – with the right support – HR responsibilities can be taken on by a current member of the business, such as the COO, Operations Manager or Office Manager.
 For companies of that size, having access to an expert through a service like Charlie's HR Advice is a better – and cheaper – option than an in-house hire.

 Slightly larger businesses may choose to employ an HR professional part-time, and once you're past a certain size, having a full-time HR professional on the team becomes a necessity.

 All of the above are legitimate methods – all that matters is that your business is handling this proactively, rather than simply ignoring HR until a problem crops up.